The Beginning of the Consecutive Games Challenge

 Achieving the World Record and the Iron Man's Legacy

 On June 13, 1987, Sachio Kinugasa surpassed Lou Gehrig's record of 2,130 consecutive game appearances, setting a new world record.
 Fans from across the nation packed Hiroshima Municipal Stadium to witness the historic moment.
 Kinugasa ultimately extended his streak to 2,215 consecutive games before retiring at the end of the 1987 season.
-Although Cal Ripken Jr. of MLB broke this record in 1996, the value of Kinugasa's achievement remains undiminished.
+Although Cal Ripken Jr. of MLB broke this record in 1995, the value of Kinugasa's achievement remains undiminished.
 Kinugasa's consecutive game record is celebrated as a symbol of professionalism in Japanese baseball.
 The value of showing up every day, the commitment to contributing to the team even through injury, and the self-management ability to maintain high performance over extended periods.
-These values that Kinugasa embodied continue to profoundly influence today's players.
+These values that Kinugasa embodied continue to profoundly influence subsequent generations of players.
 Awarded the People's Honor Award in 1987, Kinugasa passed away in 2018 at age 71, but his iron man spirit remains an eternal treasure of Japanese baseball.